DataDog/integrations-core/consul/README.md

 See [Consul's Telemetry doc][11] for a description of metrics the Consul Agent sends to DogStatsD.

-See [Consul's Network Coordinates doc][12] if you're curious about how the network latency metrics are calculated.
+See [Consul's Network Coordinates doc][12] for details on how the network latency metrics are calculated.

 ### Events